gunjankhanal/Terraform/README.md

 Automation and reproducibility: Terraform automates the provisioning process, making it repeatable and consistent across environments.
 Cloud-agnostic: Terraform supports multiple cloud providers, allowing you to manage infrastructure using a single tool regardless of the underlying cloud technology.
 State management: Terraform tracks the state of managed resources, enabling it to make precise changes and perform updates intelligently.
-Scalability: Terraform can manage large and complex infrastructures, handle dependencies, and orchestrate resource provisioning efficiently.
+Scalability: Terraform can manage large and complex infrastructures, handle dependencies, and orchestrate resource provisioning efficiently.<br/>
 5.
 What is the Terraform state file, and why is it important?<br/>
 View Answer
 The Terraform state file is a JSON or binary file that stores the current state of the managed infrastructure.
 It records resource metadata, dependencies, and other relevant information.
 The state file is critical for Terraform's operation as it allows the tool to understand the existing infrastructure and track changes over time.
-It helps Terraform determine the delta between the desired state and the actual state during subsequent runs, enabling it to apply the necessary updates accurately.
+It helps Terraform determine the delta between the desired state and the actual state during subsequent runs, enabling it to apply the necessary updates accurately.<br/>
 6.
 Describe the lifecycle of a Terraform resource.<br/>
 View Answer